Definition of

 Permeable materials

-When a material lacks permeability, it is said to be impermeable and, therefore, does not allow a fluid to pass through its surface; such is the case of the fabrics used to make umbrellas, rain boots and certain coats.
+When a material lacks permeability, it is said to be impermeable and, therefore, does not allow a fluid to pass through its surface; This is the case of the fabrics used to make umbrellas, rain boots and certain coats.

 Fluent